Introduction

 - Mandatory Alterations or Removal:

-- Undoing Work: You might be required to dismantle certain structures, like an outdoor kitchen or shed if they were constructed without the necessary permits.
-This can be both costly and time-consuming.
+- Undoing Work: You might have to tear down things like an outdoor kitchen or shed if they were built without the right permits.
+This can be both costly and take a lot of time.

 - Insurance Challenges: